VCGAN: Video Colorization with Hybrid Generative Adversarial Network: Experiment

-The quantitative comparison on 480p validation sets is concluded in Table I. The results of grayscale frames serve as baseline.
-Also, we do not include single image colorization methods \cite{zhang2016colorful, iizuka2016let, vitoria2020chromagan, zhao2020scgan} in comparisons since they do not count the temporal continuity.
-Since the BTC strikes a balance between colorization quality and temporal coherence, the disparity between neighbouring frames is much smaller (e.g., the Warp Error of CIC + BTC is much smaller than CIC itself).
-However, the results from CIC + BTC may suffer from a decrease of PSNR, since the frame-wise characteristic may be weaken.
-The FAVC predicts four perceptually satisfactory colorizations, it may sacrifice good performance on metrics.
-The 3DVC adopts 3D Conv to learn inter-frame relations and colorization jointly.
-Therefore, it achieves better results than FAVC.
-The proposed VCGAN framework achieves the best pixel fidelity (PSNR, SSIM) and spatiotemporal consistency (Warp Error) among all the video colorization methods.
+\textbf{Quantitative comparison.} The quantitative comparison on 480p validation sets is concluded in Table \ref{table_sota}.
+The results of grayscale frames serve as a baseline.
+Note that we do not include single image colorization methods \cite{zhang2016colorful, iizuka2016let, vitoria2020chromagan, zhao2020scgan} in comparisons since they do not consider the temporal continuity.
+Firstly, BTC \cite{lai2018} strikes a balance between colorization quality and temporal coherence, the disparity between neighbouring frames is much smaller (\emph{e.g.,} the Warp Error of CIC + BTC is much smaller than CIC).
+However, the results from CIC + BTC suffer from a decrease of PSNR compared with CIC, since the frame-wise characteristic might be weakened.
+As discussed, since BTC and CIC are not jointly trained, it also causes decreases in metrics.
+A similar conclusion also applies to LTBC, ChromaGAN, and SCGAN.
+Secondly, FAVC \cite{lei2019fully} uses a two-step network, which is jointly optimized by colorization loss function (\emph{e.g.,} L1 loss) and temporal smoothing loss function (\emph{e.g.,} short-term loss).
+It achieves better PSNR and SSIM results than post-processed results from BTC.
+Thirdly, 3DVC \cite{kouzouglidis2019automatic} learns both spatial and temporal relations by 3D Conv instead of two-step networks.
+Therefore, it achieves better PSNR, SSIM, and Warp Error results than FAVC.
+However, it still adopts a simple 3D U-Net \cite{ronneberger2015u} architecture, which restricts its performances.
+Finally, VCGAN achieves the best pixel fidelity (PSNR, SSIM) and spatiotemporal consistency (Warp Error) among all the video colorization methods.
 It demonstrates that the proposed two feature extractors and dense long-term loss $L_{dlt}$ are obviously beneficial to video colorization.
-The proposed VCGAN uses semantic model (i.e., two feature extractors) like the baselines except 3DVC, which promotes fast convergence and high colorization quality.
-In addition, \textbf{the VCGAN is the only hybrid model that unifies both image and video colorization in same architecture.}
+The proposed VCGAN uses the semantic model (\emph{i.e.,} two feature extractors), which promotes fast convergence and high colorization quality.
+In addition, \textbf{the VCGAN is the only hybrid model that unifies both image and video colorization in the same architecture.}